 - Variety of Foods

-- I mix multiple types of dry food in a large storage bin.
+- I mix two types of dry food in a large storage bin.

-- I use Aspen.
+- I used to use Aspen.
 It’s cheap and super absorbent.

 - Unscented baby wipes to spot clean the rats.

-- You don’t want to regularly bathe them.
+- You don’t want to bathe them often.

 - Litter Box